 On average, winter operations cost about \$43 million per year.
-MoDOT expended \$4.9 million through 12/31/2020.
+MoDOT expended \$56.3 million for the 2020-2021 winter season.

 This measure tracks the amount of time needed to perform MoDOT's snow and ice removal efforts.
 It also reviews the impacts of significant events and the measures taken to minimize these impacts.